Do I Always Need to Call the Police After a Car Crash in California?

 Another reason to contact the police after even a minor accident is to document the facts.
 At-fault drivers often apologize and admit fault at the scene only to later try to shift blame when speaking with the insurance companies.
 In short, contacting the police after an accident can save you money, time, and frustration.

 It is advisable to contact the police right after a car accident.
 Having an officer at the scene ensures that information is exchanged properly and that an official report is made, documenting the incident with statements from all involved parties, if feasible.
+It is also crucial to have a valid driver’s license and vehicle registration available during an accident to demonstrate proof of identity and financial responsibility.

 There are a few circumstances where the drivers must report the accident to the California Highway Patrol or the local police department where the crash occurred.
 In any of the cases below, the accident must be reported within 24 hours after the accident: